 Battery mossing refers to the build-up of particles on the top edge of battery element plates.
-Mossing occurs in all lead-acid batteries at a very slow rate over a term of many years.
+Mossing occurs in all lead-acid batteries at a slow rate over a term of many years.
 As a result, the mossing may in time cause a short circuit between the plates.
 In addition, battery mossing may cause a short between the plates and the plate strap.
-Mossing is made worse by overcharging, by rough handling, or due to normal motion and vibration when installed in mobile equipment.
+Mossing is made worse by overcharging, rough handling, or due to normal motion and vibration when installed in mobile equipment.

 Element protectors greatly reduce the rate at which mossing occurs.
 This helps to protect our environment by extending battery life and reducing the number of prematurely discarded batteries.
 We make element protectors in both standard and custom sizes.
 Our current drawings may be viewed by selecting one of the PDF icons below (your browser must be set to allow pop-ups).

 To get a price quote for a custom size, please contact us.

 * When ordering, if color is unspecified, add the color suffix to the part number.
 R = red, Y = yellow, Blk = black, W = white, O = orange, Blu = blue, G = green.
 (Examples: CS-R, CS-Y, CS-Blk, CS-W, CS-O, CS-Blu, CS-G)